Line-by-line parsing

 that, we want to loop through the lines in the file that we are given with the

-variable, being assigned the value of the
+reader variable.
+This reader variable, being assigned the value of the

-call, now gives us a .lines()
+BufReader::new(file) call, now gives us a .lines() method that we can iterate

 over with a simple for-loop.